serco-chen/memorable/README.md

 ```
 - only, except  # It's used to specify action names to log
-- resource_name # Use to detect resource in special case
+- resource_name # Use to detect resource in special cases
-- if, unless    # Add condition wheter to log or not
+- if, unless    # Add conditions whether to log or not
 ```

-Add your own templates using yaml, this gem ships with a default yml template engine.

-Put your templates under `config/locales` directory of you project, and name them with something like `memorable.en.yml`
+Then put your templates under `config/locales` directory of you project, and name it with something like `memorable.en.yml`.

 Here's an example of a typical template file